-What does coffee from Brazil taste like?
+How does coffee from Brazil taste?
 Nicaragua?
 Costa Rica?
 Unfortunately, there are no simple answers here.
-In our roastery and academy, we constantly taste coffees from all over the world and are continually surprised by individual flavor profiles.
+In our roastery and academy, we constantly taste coffees from all over the world and are always surprised by individual flavor profiles.
 Yes, there are certain basic characteristics, and yes, exceptions are increasingly proving the rule.

-Have you ever wondered what coffee from Peru actually tastes like?
+Have you ever wondered what coffee from Peru tastes like?
 Or from Java?
 Or from Brazil?
-Of course.
-If you're a bit more interested in coffee and drink single-origin coffees, for example, you can gradually acquire a sensory repertoire for each coffee region.
+Probably.
+Anyone who is a little more interested in coffee and, for example, drinks single origins, can gradually acquire a sensory repertoire of the individual coffee regions.

-You'll quickly notice that coffees from certain regions are significantly milder, fruitier, or nuttier.
-Some coffees are so distinctive that you can easily identify them among many others.
-Dry-processed coffees from Ethiopia, washed coffees from Kenya, or coffees of the Gesha variety are so distinctive that they're difficult to confuse.
+You'll soon notice that coffees from certain regions are significantly milder, fruitier, or nuttier.
+Some coffees are so distinctive that you can recognize them blindly among many different ones.
+Dry-processed coffees from Ethiopia, washed coffees from Kenya, or Gesha varietal coffees are so characteristic that they can hardly be confused.

-However, these three coffees are quite extreme in terms of their flavor profiles.
-Few other coffees are so distinctive that we can immediately recognize their origin.
+However, these three coffees mentioned are quite extreme in terms of flavor profile.
+Few other coffees are so unique that we can immediately identify their origin.
 Or can you give a precise description of a washed Arabica from Zambia?
 Or a dry-processed Robusta from Uganda?

 So, if we want to talk about flavor profiles, we need to ask ourselves a few questions:

-• Can we even speak of general taste profiles?
+- Can we even talk about general flavor profiles?

-• Are microclimate and terroir responsible for taste?
+- Are microclimate and terroir responsible for the taste?

 Are there general flavor profiles for coffee?